 The facility also includes a healthcare room with a bed for resting and accommodations for tasks such as blood glucose testing, wound care, foot care and any other minor medical needs that the onsite registered nurse is able to treat.

-With a nurse onsite, communication with doctors and families about any medical concerns is fast and effective as the nurse is able to work directly with physicians regarding concerns.
+With a nurse on site, communication with doctors and families about any medical concerns is fast and effective as the nurse is able to work directly with physicians regarding concerns.

 “We are often able to catch health issues before they worsen,” says Avery.

-Avery also describes the ongoing interaction staff have with the families of program members.
+Avery also describes the ongoing interaction staff has with the families of program members.
 Each staff member is assigned a client which means continuous individual care and attention to each member in the program.